RhetTbull/osxphotos/README.md

 For example: "2038 18th St NW, Washington, DC  20009, United States"

 #### `address`:
-Returns a `PostalAddress` tuple with details of the postal address containing the following fields:
+Returns a `PostalAddress` namedtuple with details of the postal address containing the following fields:
 - city
 - country
 - postal_code